erizov/Professor/semester_3/lecture_16_advanced_ml/svm/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Svm to solve a production problem
+10. Design a system that uses Svm to tackle a production problem
 11. Create unit tests with 100% code coverage for Svm
 12. Write a technical blog post explaining Svm to beginners